-The Registrar may strike your company off the Liberian International Ship & Corporate Registry for a number of reasons including:
+The Registrar may strike your company off the Liberian International Ship & Corporate Registry for:

-- Your company has not maintained a Registered Agent in the Republic of Liberia – the agent all non-resident Liberian corporations is the LISCR Trust Company,Monrovia.
+- The company has not maintained a Registered Agent in the Republic of Liberia

-- Failure of your company to pay its annual fee or late payment penalties
+- Failure of the company to pay its annual fee or late payment penalties

 Failure to pay your annual registration fee will cause your corporation to fall out of Good Standing and the Registrar will not accept filings on behalf of the corporation until it has been restored back into Good Standing.